ian-bruntlett/TECH-Manuals/tm-free-software.md

   * [Arch Linux documentation.](https://wiki.archlinux.org/title/General_recommendations)

+### If you are thinking of moving from Windows to Linux

+  1. Get expert help.
+If you don't know any local Linux experts, try attending meetings of a local Linux User Group (LUG) and asking questions.
+  2. Before you move your system from Windows to Linux, get some real experience of using Linux
+  3. Always back up your data before installing an operating system or re-partitioning your computer's drive
+  4. If you ABSOLUTLEY must use Windows specific software and cannot spare time to find a Linux solution, don't bother changing.
+  5. At the time of writing, Adobe Software - Photoshop etc does not run on Linux so don't bother changing.
+  6. If you can't handle change, don't move from Windows to Linux.
+Moving takes effort.
+  7. Install LibreOffice on Windows.
+See if you can use it instead of Microsoft Windows.
+You'll have to use LibreOffice if you move to Linux

+### Moving someone from Windows to Linux (experts only)

+  1. Run some tutorial sessions so the new user gets experience of using Linux and can make an informed choice about moving to Linux.
+  2. Check for compatibility - on the soon-to-be Linux computer, boot it using a Linux Live USB memory stick to see how well it copes with Linux.
+  3. Be prepared to act as their technical support for some time to come.
+This includes configuring the computer and generally tweaking the operating system and generally helping out.
+  4. There are some projects such as [WINE](https://www.winehq.org) which is a compatibility layer for running Windows software on Linux etc systems.

 ### Frugal Linuxes

   * Alan, another refurbisher of unwanted systems, likes to use [antiX Linux](https://antixlinux.com/) on his old systems, something I haven't experimented with...